jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/setup/introduction.md

 ---

-This section will guide you through setting up
+This section will guide you through setting up a terminal with AWS credentials and a code editor in an automated way every time you enter your local checkout of the Universe repository.

-- the Bash shell (terminal) and
-- the code editor.

-In order to start developing a product X with
+After this section you will be able to develop with:

-- code auto-completion;
+- code auto-completion,
-- go-to-definition functionality;
+- go-to-definition functionality,
-- required dependencies in the host;
+- required dependencies in the host,
 - automatic formatters, etc.